 You can do just about anything on a WordPress site using plugins, css code, or theme options.
 You are only limited by your imagination.
 Now I know the first thing you’re going to say is “and your skill set”, but truly that is an easy hurdle to overcome.

 Books, blog posts and Youtube videos are everywhere that walk you through every step of certain customized features.
 I taught myself this way.
 The level of expertise found online is amazing.
 (Caveat: research first to ensure you are taking expert advice).

 I can teach you WordPress.
 C’mon, it’s fun!

 Want to have some fun?
 Google “WordPress plugins” one day and see how long you spend scrolling through the choices.
 Adding plugins to your site is such an easy way to have specialized features.
 Some plugins are space and speed sucks, so choose wisely.
 I think you’ll find that if your content is interesting enough; a slightly slowed website wouldn’t bother your readers.

 I originally had 21 plugins on my parenting site and loved the functionality that each one gave me.
 Over time, the newness wears off and you’ll decide to keep only the plugins that truly spark joy. (hello Marie Kondo!)

 WordPress themes allow you to fully customize the look of your blog.
-Personalize the *ish out if.
-Change the layout, the color schemes, the page options and post setup.
+Personalize the *ish out of it.
+Change the layout, color schemes, page options and post setup.
 I found picking a theme the most difficult part of working with WordPress.
 So.
 Many.
 Choices.

 There are so many themes online to choose from.
-Many are even free although be sure to look into their reviews and history to avoid security issues later.
+Many are even free but be sure to look into their reviews and history to avoid security issues later.
 It’s surprising to know that most blog posts are built on themes that cost less than $65.
-What a great investment.
+What a great investment!